"What is heaven like, according to Christian teachings?"

-What is "heaven" like according to Christian teachings?
+Question: What is "heaven" like according to Christian teachings?

-Many (if not most) Christians, however, are operating on a residual fund of mis-information about what the Bible actually says and actually teaches on many topics (there are many reasons for this).
-On such misapprehension is on the whole notion of "heaven".
-I believe it is fair to say that many a Christian you might choose to interrogate about this subject would be likely to give you a false impression about what the Bible intends to stress.
-For "heaven" is very much a temporary place.
-The idea of the eternal future being primarily immaterial and other-worldly is not biblical.
+Response: Let me begin by pointing out that it is a common misapprehension that "heaven" is the final stop for believers.
+For "heaven" is very much a temporary place (see the link: "the Three Heavens").
+The idea of the eternal future being primarily immaterial, other-worldly and unearthly is not biblical.
 This is fair to say even from a purely literary point of view, for anyone who studies the Bible as literature would have to admit upon a thorough reading that the notion of eternal life for human beings as angel-like, cloud-filled, extra-material, and heavenly-based finds its roots more in popular culture than in the Bible.
 In the Bible, bodily resurrection is the thing for which we are to hope.
 Indeed, the entire Christian hope is built upon this triumph over death - not some phantom-like half-state in another dimension - but real, tangible, bodily eternity, real life in victory over death.
-And this glorious life to come will not have its ultimate fulfillment in heaven, but on earth.
-It is true that scripture teaches the temporary assembly of the faithful departed in heaven where God now is (cf. especially 2Cor.5).
-But what is commonly overlooked is that Christ is going to return to establish God's kingdom on earth (the Second Advent), and that, at the end, the Father Himself will return (see below) to an earth purged of all trace of sin and evil so that redeemed Man and sovereign God will live together forever on a now perfect and yet material earth (Revelation chapters 21-22 and Daniel 7 and 12 are the most pertinent references here).
+And this glorious life to come will not have its ultimate fulfillment in heaven, but on earth - the New Earth under the New Heavens, that is, with our eternal future focused on and in the New Jerusalem where Christ and the Father will dwell with us forever (see the links).

 This is a crash course on eschatology, and you have my apologies for the (possibly) confusing nature of it at this point, but it is an important segue into the issue you asked about.
 For the point has to be made in considering the issue of the after-life that, in true Christian teaching about eternity, the picture is not really one of a hazy, murky, hallucinogenic floating about on whimsical clouds, but of a bodily resurrection and of real, eternal fellowship with God on earth which is to be absolutely believed and confidently expected.
 We believe that Christ was indeed raised bodily from the dead, and the essence of the gospel is that all who put their faith in Jesus, faithfully following Him in this life, will likewise on the day of His return be bodily raised from the grave, given a new, incorruptible and wonderful body which will never die, and will share a blissful eternity with Christ on this earth (remade at the end of history).